oknozor/toml-bombadil/README.md

 # Path to your dotfiles relative to your $HOME directory
 dotfiles_dir = "my_dotfiles"
 [settings]
-# An array of toml files paths containing the variables to inject in your templatize dotfiles
+# An array of toml files paths containing the variables to inject in your templatized dotfiles
 # You can have multiple var files as long as variable names does not colide.
 vars = [ "vars.toml" ]